kev0960/ModooCode/md/inst/cvtpd2pi.md

 ### Other Exceptions

-See Table22-4, "Exception Conditions for Legacy SIMD/MMX Instructions with FP Exception and 16-Byte Align-ment," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.
+See Table 22-4, "Exception Conditions for Legacy SIMD/MMX Instructions with FP Exception and 16-Byte Align-ment," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3B.